• Skip to primary navigation

 • Pour ⅓ of the tomato sauce in a 9"x13" baking pan or into individual baking dishes and spread it across the bottom.

-• Arrange half the eggplant slices on top of the sauce.
+Arrange ⅓ of the eggplant slices on top of the sauce.
 Sprinkle half of the cilantro over the eggplants and then layer half of the tomato slices evenly over the eggplant.

 • Pour on the other ⅓ of the sauce.
-Repeat with the remaining eggplant, cilantro and tomato slices.
-Finish the dish by drizzling the last ⅓ of the sauce making sure to cover all the veggies.
+Repeat with ⅓ of the eggplant, remaining cilantro and tomato slices.
+Finish the dish with the remaining eggplant, drizzling the last ⅓ of the sauce making sure to cover all the veggies.

 • Cover the dish tightly with aluminum foil and bake for about 20~30 minutes or until the mixture is bubbly; then remove the foil and bake for another 5 minutes.
 Remove from the oven and cool slightly before serving.
 Top with garlic yogurt just before serving.